gonzaloleon/JobsityFinanceChat/README.md

 # Jobsity .Net Challenge

 Created a solution with .NET Core 3.1 Projects
-- FinanceChat: Chat Project using signalR and SQLServer.
+- **FinanceChat**: Chat Project using signalR and SQLServer.
 Also use .Net Identity for user authentication
-- FinanceCommon: Library with common Models throught projects
+- **FinanceCommon**: Library with common Models throught projects
-- StockBot: WebApi Project to handle stock option requests
+- **StockBot**: WebApi Project to handle stock option requests
-- TestProject1: Some Unit testing
+- **TestProject1**: Some Unit testing

 ## Configuration
 - **Prerequisites**